Implementing Information Security for US Federal Agencies

 Cygna Auditor monitors all successful and failed data activity such as file or folder creation, access, updates, deletions, who made the changes and when they were made.

-Real-Time Notification of Unusual Activity
+Real-Time Notification of Sensitive Changes

-Cygna Auditor's built-in and custom alerting notifies you of unusual activity such as scripted permission changes or mass file updates typical of ransomware.
+Cygna Auditor's built-in and custom alerting notifies you of critical changes such as membership changes to privileged groups.